 CBI registers case against suspended BJP MLA Kuldeep Sengar, 10 others

-Patna, July 31: Central Bureau of Investigation on Tuesday registered a case against suspended BJP MLA Kuldeep Singh Sengar including 10 others accused in Unnao rape survivor's accident case.
+Patna, July 31: Central Bureau of Investigation (CBI) on Tuesday registered a case against suspended BJP MLA Kuldeep Singh Sengar including 10 others accused in Unnao rape survivor's accident case.

 CBI has also registered a case against 20 unknown persons under criminal conspiracy, murder, attempt to murder & criminal intimidation.